Woman accuses U.S. Senator Al Franken of unwanted groping, kiss

 Franken was a well-known American comedian before he was elected to the U.S. Senate in 2008 as a Democrat from Minnesota.

-Sexual misconduct allegations have been leveled against several well-known men in the entertainment industry and Roy Moore, a Republican U.S. Senate candidate in Alabama, has been accused of having sexual contact with teenage girls decades ago.
-Moore, 70, has denied the accusations and said he was the victim of a witch hunt.
+Sexual misconduct allegations have been lodged against several well-known men in the entertainment industry, and Roy Moore, a Republican U.S. Senate candidate in Alabama, has been accused of having sexual contact with teenage girls decades ago.
+Moore, 70, has denied the accusations and said he was the victim of a political witch hunt.

+Trump on Thursday said Moore should step aside if sexual misconduct allegations against him are true, a stance that puts him at odds with other Republican leaders in Washington who have said they believe the women making the accusations against the former Alabama Supreme Court chief justice and have demanded that Moore withdraw from the race ahead of the Dec.
+12 vote.

 Lawmakers this week shared stories of women and men being propositioned and groped in the halls of the U.S. Capitol as Congress reviewed sexual harassment policies.